 Note: There is one large arc and two small ones connected to it.
 Only one small arc is shown here.

 19 Convert edge.

 Click Show Display Pane and show the Rotor - Cast Iron component.
-Click Convert Entities and select the edge of the Rotor - Cast Iron component.
-Click twice.
+Select the edge of the Rotor - Cast Iron component and click Convert Entities .